-In order to ensure the necessary coordination, the matters to be discussed and/or decided by the Management Board are discussed regularly during the Management Board meetings.
-These are called by the Chairman of the Management Board according to the annual plan.
+In order to ensure the necessary coordination, the matters to be discussed and/or decided by the Management Board are discussed regularly during the Management Board meetings and information Sharing meetings.
+These are called by the Chairman of the Management Board.